google/triage-party/README.md

 ![screenshot](screenshot.png)

 Triage Party focuses on reducing response latency for incoming GitHub issues and PR's, and ensure that conversations are not lost in the ether.
-It was built from the [Google Container DevEx team](http://github.com/GoogleContainerTools)'s experience contributing to popular open-source projects, such as minikube, kaniko, and skaffold.
+It was built from the [Google Container DevEx team](http://github.com/GoogleContainerTools)'s experience contributing to popular open-source projects, such as [minikube](http://github.com/kubernetes/minikube), [Skaffold](github.com/GoogleContainerTools/skaffold/), and [Kaniko](github.com/GoogleContainerTools/kaniko/).

 Triage Party is a stateless Go web application, configured via YAML.
 While it has been optimized for Google Cloud Run deployments, it's deployable anywhere due to its low memory footprint: even on a Raspberry Pi.